 Now that you know what features to look for, and how to choose a phone that will work with your hearing aids, let's review the phones with the best accessibility features for the hearing impaired.

-While all recent iPhones are compatible with MFi, the iPhone 14 tops our list because Apple's flagship has the most comprehensive set of accessibility features.
-With iOS 16, Apple added Live Captions.
+While all recent iPhones are compatible with MFi, the iPhone 15 tops our list because Apple's flagship has the most comprehensive set of accessibility features.
+With iOS 17, Apple added Music Haptics, which "plays taps, textures and refined vibrations to the audio of the music."

-• Live Listen: Stream sound captured by your iPhone's microphone to your AirPods or hearing aids
+• Live Listen: Stream sound captured by your iPhone's microphone to your AirPods or hearing aids, helping you hear conversations more clearly in noisy environments.

-• Sound Recognition: Program your iPhone to vibrate or visually alert you of a specific sound in your environment, such as the doorbell
+• Sound Recognition: Program your iPhone to vibrate or visually alert you of specific sounds in your environment, such as the doorbell or a baby crying, for better situational awareness.

-• Headphone Audio: Customize the sound profile for phone calls or media using manual inputs or an audiogram
+• Headphone Audio: Customize the sound profile for phone calls or media using manual inputs or an audiogram, making it easier to hear voices and sounds according to your specific hearing needs.

-• Background Sounds: Mask distracting environmental noise with calming “brown” noise
+• Background Sounds: Mask distracting environmental noise with calming “brown” noise, helping you focus or relax.

 Apart from the latest iPhone, hearing aids that support MFi should work with all iPhone models released since 2014, including the iPhone 6 series.
 However, Apple recommends that you “confirm support for your model iPhone with your hearing aid manufacturer.”